-When the oscilloscope does not meet the trigger condition, the artificial or automatic oscilloscope trigger is the forced trigger.
-It means that the oscilloscope only grabs a signal segment for display regardless of whether the condition is met or not.

-Automatic forced trigger is set in the menu.
-In the trigger settings, there is usually a trigger mode option, which can be set as "Normal" or "Auto".
-Normal trigger means trigger after meeting the set condition.
-Automatic trigger is a kind of forced trigger.
-The oscilloscope will be force triggered if it does not trigger for a certain period of time.
+When the oscilloscope does not meet the trigger conditions, the trigger generated by the oscilloscope artificially or automatically is a forced trigger.
+Forced triggering means that regardless of whether the conditions are met, the oscilloscope only captures a segment of the signal and displays it.
+Automatic forced triggering is set in the menu.
+In the trigger settings, there is generally a trigger mode option, which can be set to "Normal" or "Auto" trigger.
+Normal triggering is triggering according to set conditions.
+Automatic triggering is a type of forced triggering.
+When the oscilloscope does not trigger for a certain period of time, the oscilloscope will be forced to trigger.